Beyoncé, Jay-Z, Joe Jonas and Others Party at Roc Nation Brunch

 Bey and Jay are also currently part of a new sweepstakes that will earn one lucky fan concert tickets for the rest of his or her life—but there's a catch.
 It requires potential winners to embrace a more plant-based died and lifestyle, which the Carters are major proponents of.

-Having fomo about all these Grammy parties?
+Having FOMO about all these Grammy parties?
 Take a look at the gallery below to see some of the best moments from this weekend!

 Kevin Mazur/Getty Images for Roc Nation